“You can mass-produce hardware; you cannot mass-produce software.“

 Ans – Software automation is the use of technology to automate tasks in the software development process.
 This can include compiling code, running tests, and deploying applications.

-Q: What are the Benefits of Software Automation?
+Q: What are the Benefits of automation in software development?

 Ans: The benefits of software automation include improved quality, speed up time-to-market, and reduced costs.